treyhoover/turborepo-docker-demo/README.md

 You can test this behavior using a command like:

-`docker build -f apps/web/Dockerfile . --build-arg TURBO_TEAM=“your-team-name” --build-arg TURBO_TOKEN=“your-token“ --no-cache`
+`docker build -f apps/web/Dockerfile . --build-arg TURBO_TEAM="your-team-name" --build-arg TURBO_TOKEN="your-token" --no-cache`

 ### Utilities